scylladb/calculator/README.md

 This is a simple DynamoDB calculator with the purpose of estimating total operations/sec required for a given workload.
 The output of this then provide costs estimates for the workload.

+This calculator can be seen live at: https://calculator.scylladb.com

 ## Prerequisites

 To build the site you will need NPM and vite installed.